kmkurn/pytorch-crf/README.md

 ### Installing dependencies

 Make sure you setup a virtual environment with Python 3.6 and PyTorch installed.
-Then, install all the dependencies in `requirements.txt` file.
+Then, install all the dependencies in `requirements.txt` file and install this package in development mode.

     pip install -r requirements.txt
+    pip install -e .

 ### Running tests